What is SNODENT?

 - To be interoperable with Electronic Health Records (EHR) and Electronic Dental Records (EDR)

-Its initial development began more than 10 years ago.
-In 2007, the ADA began the process of updating SNODENT for use in the current environment to develop it for inclusion as a subset of SNOMED CT.
-The new version now has over 6,000 concepts.
-SNODENT is mapped to ICD-9 CM and currently, the ADA is developing a cross-walk from SNODENT to ICD-10 CM.
-More about SNODENT basics, concept modeling, releases, and implementation suggestions can be found in the SNODENT User Guide.
+Its initial development began more than 20 years ago.
+In 2007, the ADA began the process of updating SNODENT for use in the current environment and, eventually, for inclusion as a subset of SNOMED CT.
+The new version now has over 7,000 concepts.
+SNODENT is also mapped to ICD-10-CM to facilitate reporting of diagnoses for billing.

 American Dental Association